 “I enjoyed the food, the timely service and their focus on placing their guests at the best table/setting based upon the group size,” said Timothy on Facebook.

 A bit of a queue is generally a good sign, and Home Thai is no exception.
 Though the bustling restaurant doesn’t take bookings, the hustling staff keeps things moving.
 The industrial space features loft seating and an open kitchen, so you can watch the cooks expertly make your noodles and dumplings.
 If you’re looking for high-quality Thai cuisine at high speed, Home will be where your heart is.

 “Favourite yum cha.
 Their seafood dumplings are particularly good!” says Maddy on our online form

 A Sydney institution for nearly 40 years, the palatial Marigold specialises in classic Cantonese cuisine, quintessential yum cha and group banquets.
-Yum cha carts take to the Level 5 dining room floor from 10am to 3pm daily, ensuring that as many as 600 patrons are never hungry for long.
+Yum cha carts take to the Level 5 dining room floor from 10am to 3pm daily, ensuring that patrons are never hungry for long.
 You’ll find all your traditional and favourite bite-sized morsels here, be they steamed, pan-fried or deep-fried.
 And be sure to save room for the mango pancakes and custard tarts.